Goldielockz30/tech201_virtualisation/README.md

 - So first we need

 - On our Local Host - Win/mac/linux
-- We will need to Install the following
+- Then we will need to Install the following

 Vagrant
 Virtual box